thesfinox/rlc-resolution/README.md

 ## Introduction

 This entry was part of the academic examination "Computational Techniques for Physics".
-The software is written in Java and solves an arbitrary RC and RL electrical circuits and computes their transient analysis.
+The software is written in C++ and solves an arbitrary RLC electrical circuits and computes their output characteristics.

 ## Introduzione